The Brief History of England Deaf Football

 - The Open Forum agreed to set up new competitions for both Men and Ladies, with the 1st round of EDF Men Cup taking place in October 2003.
 Doncaster College Deaf FC won the first men competition, beating Fulham Deaf FC in front of a crowd of over 100 people at Ludlow Town FC.

 - With numbers of volunteers working to ensure the smooth running of EDF since it launch – EDF is now in their 18th season, and continue to attract new cubs each year competing in the EDF Cup and Leagues.

-- Since its launch, EDF and the Deaf Football community have seen over hundred of Deaf matches being played across the country and now extended covering Wales.
+- Since its launch, EDF and the Deaf Football community have seen over hundred of Deaf matches being played across the country.

-- Other new clubs or new formed clubs have joined EDF in the recent years, and these include Manchester United Deaf FC and Sunderland Deaf FC.
+- Other new clubs or newly formed clubs have joined EDF in the recent years, and these include AFC Darwen Deaf, Blackburn Rovers DFC, Bradford City DFC and Derby DFC.

 - In 2019, we have now extended from not only just football, we provide futsal competitions covering Men, Ladies and under 21.